 - Final payment for Sessions IV, V, VI: due June 15

-Payment methods: Watershed accepts personal checks and credit cards.
+Payment methods: Watershed accepts personal checks and cards.
 You may mail a check to 103 Cochran Road, Edgecomb, ME 04556.
-Payments via credit card can be made through our online portal.
+Payments via credit or debit card can be made through our online portal.

-Refund policy: For cancellations 30 or more days prior to the start of the residency session, a full refund will be given – less the $200 deposit and a $50 processing fee.
-For cancellations less than 30 days prior to the residency session, no refunds will be given but tuition and fees may be applied to a future residency or workshop within the next year.
+Refund policy: For cancellations 60 or more days prior to the start of the residency session, a full refund will be given – minus the $200 deposit and a $50 processing fee.
+For cancellations less than 60 days prior to the residency session, no refunds will be given but payments may be credited towards a future residency or workshop within the next year.

-Watershed offers a limited number of merit scholarships to provide support for artists attending a session.
+Watershed offers a limited number of merit scholarships to support artists attending a session.
 Funds cover residency fee-related items, including housing, meals, and studio use.

 Applications are reviewed annually by a panel of practicing ceramic artists.
 Reviewers consider applicants’ dedication to their practice, appropriate fit for the session theme, evidence of artistic merit, and, for applicants who are newer to clay, the degree of promise demonstrated by their work and submitted statements.

-Partial scholarships cover up to two-thirds of the session fees.
+Partial scholarships are open to all applicants and cover up to two-thirds of the total residency and housing fees.
 Award recipients are responsible for the remainder of their charges.
-Awardees cover their travel expenses, materials, kiln firings, laundry fees, and packing/shipping of work.

 WORK EXCHANGE DISCOUNTS

-Occassionally, Watershed needs artists to join a session who are able to help in the kitchen for approximately twelve hours each week.
-In exchange for work washing and putting away dishes after meals, work-exchange artists receive a $360 discount off their residency fees.
+Watershed occasionally needs artists to join a session who are able to help in the kitchen for approximately twelve hours each week.
+In exchange for work washing and putting away dishes after meals, work-exchange artists receive a $385 discount off their residency fees.

-The work requires standing for two to three hours at a time, lifting and washing racks of dishes, pots, and pans, and putting away cleaned and dried items.
+The work requires standing for up to three hours at a time, lifting and washing racks of dishes, pots, and pans, and putting away cleaned and dried items.

 HOW TO APPLY FOR FINANCIAL ASSISTANCE